 Ken works with the Board of Directors to develop and implement a variety of programs which protect and conserve the natural resources and special places of Indian River County.
 Ken has a Master's Degree in Landscape Architecture from the State College of Environmental Science and Forestry in Syracuse, New York and a Bachelor's Degree in Architecture from the University of Buffalo.
 He previously managed the New York State Farmland Protection Program and before that was Director of Land Protection for the Columbia Land Conservancy in the Hudson River Valley.
 Ken most recently served as the President of the Alliance of Florida Land Trusts, and on the City of Sebastian Natural Resources Board.

 Leslie Johnson London is a Vero Beach native and graduate of Vero Beach High School.
 She is married and has three children.
 After living in Atlanta, Coral Springs, Cork Ireland Leslie made her way back to Vero Beach in 2004.
 In Atlanta, she worked as a Real Estate Paralegal for 8 years and in Fort Lauderdale she worked for Franklin Templeton as the Developed Markets Assistant for their Trading Desk.
-She recently left Riverside Children's Theatre as the Assistant to the Director to join Indian River Land Trust.
 Leslie has a BA in Psychology from Mercer University; a paralegal certification from the National Center for Paralegal Training in Atlanta and is a licensed Realtor.
 Being born in Vero and spending much of her time on the Indian River Lagoon has made Leslie very aware of the importance of protecting and preserving our land and water ways.
 She is very excited to be part of the team for Indian River Land Trust.